JohannesBuchner/pystrict3/README.rst

 pystrict3
 ----------

+pystrict3 is a fast plausibility code analyser for Python3.

-pystrict3 statically checks Python3 code for simple mistakes, such as
+Thanks to static code analysis, it checks Python3 code for obvious mistakes, such as

-* calling functions with the wrong number of arguments
+* calling functions with the different number of arguments than they are defined with.
-* accessing attributes and methods that are never defined
+* accessing attributes and methods that are never set.
-* documenting the wrong number of arguments or return
+* documenting the wrong number of arguments.
+* using variables that are never set.

+Without running your python code!

-This complements other static analysers such as pyflakes, and can be used alongside linters and code format checkers (such as pylint and flake8).
+This tool complements other static analysers such as pyflakes, and can be used alongside linters and code format checkers (such as pylint and flake8).

 .. image:: https://travis-ci.org/JohannesBuchner/pystrict3.svg?branch=master